po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/01-Day/01-Day-LessonPlan.md

 * The first activity, `01-Ins_Sequelize-Setup`, hardcodes the database credentials in the `connection.js` file.
 Every subsequent activity uses a `.env` file.
 Be sure to create one or rename the existing `.env.EXAMPLE` file before demonstrating each activity.

-* Instead of relying on a front end, all of the activities use Insomnia Core to test the routes.
+* Instead of relying on a front end, all of the activities use Insomnia to test the routes.
 Be sure to have it installed and set up for class.

 * Activities `05-Ins_Create` through `08-Stu_Update-Delete` include a `/seed` POST route to make it easier to populate the database with books.
 In activity `09-Ins_Async-Await`, we switch to using a proper seed script in the `seeds` directory.